MahmoudAbuzeed/nodejs-typescript-boilerplate/README.md

 # Features

 - Dockerize Whole Services in YML File (Nginx, Nodejs, MongoDB)
+- PM2 For Development & Production Environment Monitoring
+- Service Layers Responsible For Business Logic
 - CRUD Operations For all Entities
-- Service Layers Responsible For Business Logic
 - Repository Layer Responsible For DB
+- Logging And Monitoring
+- Central Error Handling

-# Project Pictures
+# TODO List

+- CI/CD Using Jenkins
+- Using Kubernetes For Automating Deployment, Scaling and Management Of Containerized App
+- Test Environment

 # Quick Start